avstudio1/rex/README.md

-# Rex Command Line Inbterface
+# Rex: A Command Line Interface